openkcm/infra-apeirora-showroom/setup/readme.md

 This describes how the Infra cluster obtains (and optionally republishes) the Linkerd identity issuer (CA) Secret from a Worker cluster using External Secrets Operator (ESO) and a `ClusterSecretStore` with the Kubernetes provider.

 #### 16.1 Goal
-Consume the remote Worker cluster Secret `linkerd-identity-issuer` (namespace `linkerd`) and materialize it in the Infra cluster so components (e.g., multi-cluster mTLS validators or monitoring) can reference the issuer without storing it manually.
-The resulting local Secret is managed via an `ExternalSecret` and refreshes periodically.
+Consume the remote Worker cluster Secret `linkerd-identity-issuer` (namespace `linkerd`) and materialize it in the Infra cluster so flux helm release can access it to install linkerd on remote cluster.

 #### 16.2 Components
 * ServiceAccount `kms-system-remote-sync` (Infra cluster) – subject becomes OIDC user `infra-cluster-oidc:system:serviceaccount:flux-system:kms-system-remote-sync` in Worker cluster.